 Preparing well for a smooth due diligence

-According to GulfStar Vice President Justin Moers, the deal made great sense for both parties as it bolstered Harbour’s position in the boiler market.
+The deal made great sense for both parties as it bolstered Harbour’s position in the boiler market.
 But to comply with Harbour’s public debt requirements meant meeting a strict deadline for closing the sale.
-“Our team helped APS make sure their paperwork was in order well ahead of time.
-We collaborated with Harbour and managed the due diligence process so that all the terms of the deal were met as quickly as possible,” says Justin.
+GulfStar helped APS make sure their paperwork was in order well ahead of time, collaborated with Harbour and managed the due diligence process so that all the terms of the deal were met as quickly as possible.

 In the end, Byron Snyder and his sons realized their seven-year plan in a transaction that went quite smoothly and resulted in their receiving much higher value than they had even anticipated.